AdrianMEvans/Burger-Logger-App/README.md

 * Each burger in the waiting area also has an `EAT BURGER!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Each burger in the waiting area also has a `DELETE!` button.
+* Each burger in the waiting area also has a `DELETE BURGER!` button.
 When the user clicks it, the burger will be removed from the page.

-* Each burger on the right side of the page also has a `DELETE!` button.
+* Each burger on the right side of the page also has a `DELETE BURGER!` button.
 When the user clicks it, the burger will be removed from the page.

 * The app will store every burger in a database, whether devoured or not.